Far-right influencers try to bail out Elon Musk as Disney and Apple leave X due to antisemitism claims

 Reading time: 4 minutes

-At this point, I think it’s fair to say that no one likes Elon Musk anymore.
-Once hailed as a complicated genius and the sole future of technology, the world’s wealthiest man has proven time and time again that he is much more of a delusional visionary and self-aggrandising man-child than a prophet of information.
+At this point, I think it’s fair to say that no one likes Elon Musk.
+Once hailed as a complicated genius and the sole future of technology, the world’s wealthiest man has proven time and time again that he is much more of a delusional visionary and self-aggrandising man-child than a prophet of the future.

 I mean, let’s look at the evidence.
-Musk bought a perfectly good social media platform just to run it into the ground, persists in shooting rockets into space that explode before they even leave Earth’s atmosphere, and now has basically outed himself as a proud antisemite.
+Musk bought a perfectly good social media platform just to run it into the ground, persists on shooting rockets into space that explode before they even leave Earth’s atmosphere, and has now outed himself as a proud antisemite.
 The votes are in, and it’s not looking good for the Tesla CEO.

-On Wednesday 15 November 2023, the billionaire commented the words “You have said the actual truth” underneath an antisemitic post on his platform X, which claimed that Jewish communities were pushing “hatred against whites.”
+On Wednesday 15 November 2023, the billionaire commented the words “You have said the actual truth” underneath a post on his platform X, which claimed that Jewish communities were pushing “hatred against whites.”
 The post also referenced “hordes of minorities” that were flooding to Western countries, which is a popular antisemitic conspiracy theory akin to the white nationalist Great Replacement theory.
-The theory falsely suggests that Jews are trying to bring undocumented minority populations into Western countries to reduce white majorities.
+It falsely purports that Jews are attempting to smuggle undocumented minority populations into Western countries to reduce white majorities.

 On top of that, a report by Media Matters from Thursday 16 November revealed that X has been placing ads for major tech companies like Apple, Bravo, IBM, and Oracle next to pro-Nazi content.

-In response to this damning report and Musk’s statements, 164 Jewish rabbis and activists released a collective statement calling on Apple, Google, Amazon and Disney to stop advertising on X. The declaration also called for Apple and Google to remove the social media sites from their platforms.
+In response to this damning report and Musk’s statements, 164 Jewish rabbis and activists released a collective statement calling on Apple, Google, Amazon and Disney to stop advertising on X. The declaration also encouraged Apple and Google to remove their social media profiles from the platforms.

 The statement read: “The tweet he agreed with was part of his ongoing support for the Great Replacement conspiracy theory.
 Worse, it was implicit support for Nazism.
 This ideology led to the Tree of Life and Poway synagogue massacres.
 Doing so on a site that is already rife with antisemitism directly endangers Jews.”